reyndersvincent/pwa-future-proof/README.md

   workbox.routing.registerRoute('/', new workbox.strategies.NetworkFirst());
   ```

 	- Angular: perform following commands (these will do a lot for you.
 These commands will probably fail due to icons that already exist.
+You can rename them and re-add them later.
 Also remove created manifest file and use your own created in step 1)

 	```
   npm i -g @angular/cli